 Stromal Corneal Dystrophies, which affect the central or stromal layer of the cornea.
 These include granular corneal dystrophy, Lattice corneal dystrophy and macular corneal dystrophy.

 Posterior Corneal Dystrophies, which affect the innermost layers of the cornea.
 These include congenital hereditary endothelial corneal dystrophy, Fuchs’ corneal dystrophy, posterior polymorphous corneal dystrophy and Schnyder crystalline corneal dystrophy.

 Why Should I Contact an Optometrist?
 I already See a Corneal Specialist!

 A corneal specialist is a surgeon.
 What you need is someone to monitor the status of your dystrophy.
 We will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.

 At River Oaks Family Optometry we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Dr. Angelina Bergin can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, Dr. Elaine Chung can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at River Oaks Family Optometry we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
-We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.